 Homa’s first brush with the art of performance came during high school, on Long Island NY, when she briefly studied with the legendary American dancer & choreographer Jacques D’Amboise.
 A principal dancer of the New York City Ballet, D’Amboise founded the National Dance Institute in 1976 with a mission of “inspiring children through the arts.”

-Homa’s last film projects include Nantucket Atheneum (short, 2013), Maria’s Comet (short, 2014), Steely Eyed Samurai (short, post-production) and René (feature, development), THE DEALER (feature, pre-production).
+Homa’s last film projects include Nantucket Atheneum (short, 2013), Maria’s Comet (short, 2014), Steely Eyed Samurai (short, post-production) and René (feature, script), THE DEALER (feature, development).

 MUSEUMVIEWS’ latest advocacy project International Museum Workers Day IMWD, held on June 20, 2017, was greeted by art, heritage and museums workers from 150+ countries around the world.